DanM66/amazon-aquifer-proxy/docs/stakeholder/narrative.md

 ## How to Interpret the Results

 ### Subsurface Storage Proxy
-Represents deeper water components not captured by GLDAS.
+Represents deeper water components not captured by GLDAS and other unmodelled storage components.
 It shows how storage changes month to month and year to year.

 ### Trend Maps
-Negative slopes indicate long‑term decline.
+Negative slopes indicate long-term decline.
 Positive slopes indicate recovery or recharge.
 Trends should be interpreted at regional scales due to GRACE resolution.

 ### Hotspots
 Highlight areas where subsurface decline is consistent and meaningful.
 These areas may warrant further investigation or monitoring.